 Small and growing organizations typically can’t offer the comprehensive benefits packages that large ones can.
 They have to be more strategic about choosing which benefits are most important to their current workforce, as well as the talent they want to attract.
 So, what are the most important benefits to employees?

-The most sought-after employee benefits in 2020 were:
+The most sought-after employee benefits are:

 - Remote work.
 While Covid has made remote work a necessity, there are benefits for employers and employees alike.
 Employees save on commute times, while employers can save on office space and expand their talent pool to anywhere across the globe.
 To be sure, post-pandemic, many positions will still need to be onsite — and organizations will be challenged to adapt high-performance cultures and collaborative work to a distributed paradigm.
 Time will tell if we are in the midst of a transition.